-- (b) the powers and procedures of the third country's competent authorities for the purposes of combating money laundering and terrorist financing including appropriately effective, proportionate and dissuasive sanctions, as well as the third country's practice in cooperation and exchange of information with Member States' competent authorities; - (c) the effectiveness of the third country's AML/CFT system in addressing money laundering or terrorist financing risks; - 3.
-For the purposes of determining the level of threat referred to in paragraph 1, the Commission may request AMLA to adopt an opinion aimed at assessing the specific impact on the integrity of the Union's financial system due to the level of threat posed by a third country. - 3a.
-Where AMLA identifies that a third country other than those identified pursuant to Articles 23 and 24 poses a specific and serious threat to the Union's financial system, it may address an opinion to the Commission setting out the threat it has identified and why it believes that the Commission should identify the third country pursuant to paragraph 2.
+- (b) the powers and procedures of the third country's competent authorities for the purposes of combating money laundering and terrorist financing including appropriately effective, proportionate and dissuasive sanctions, as well as the third country's practice in cooperation and exchange of information with Member States' competent authorities; - (c) the effectiveness of the third country's AML/CFT system in addressing money laundering and terrorist financing risks. - 3.
+For the purposes of determining the level of threat referred to in paragraph 1, the Commission may request AMLA to adopt an opinion aimed at assessing the specific impact on the integrity of the Union's financial system due to the level of threat posed by a third country. - 4.
+Where AMLA identifies that a third country other than those identified pursuant to Articles 29 and 30 poses a specific and serious threat to the Union's financial system, it may address an opinion to the Commission setting out the threat it has identified and why it believes that the Commission should identify the third country pursuant to paragraph 1.

-Where the Commission decides not to identify the third country, it shall provide a justification to AMLA.
+Where the Commission decides not to identify the third country referred to in the first subparagraph, it shall provide a justification thereof to AMLA.

-- 4. The Commission, when drawing up the delegated acts referred to in paragraph 1, shall take into account in particular relevant evaluations, assessments or reports drawn up by international organisations and standard setters with competence in the field of preventing money laundering and combating terrorist financing. - 5.
-Where the identified specific and serious threat from the concerned third country amounts to a significant strategic deficiency, Article 23(4) shall apply and the delegated act referred to in paragraph I shall identify specific countermeasures as referred to in Article 23(5). - 6.
-Where the identified specific and serious threat from the concerned third country amounts to a compliance weakness, the delegated act referred to in paragraph 2 shall identify specific enhanced due diligence measures as referred to in Article 24(4). - 7.
-The Commission shall review the delegated acts referred to in paragraph 2 on a regular basis to ensure that the measures referred to in paragraphs 5 and 6 take account of the changes in the AML/CFT framework of the third country and are proportionate and adequate to the risks. - 7a.
-The Commission is empowered to adopt, by means of an implementing act, the methodology for the identification of third countries pursuant to this Article.
-That implementing act shall set out, in particular: (a) how the criteria referred to under paragraph 2 are assessed; (b) the process for interaction with the third country under assessment; (c) the process for involvement of Member States and AMLA in the identification of third countries posing a serious and specific threat to the Union's financial system.
-The implementing act referred to in the first subparagraph shall be adopted in accordance with the examination procedure referred to in Article 61(2) of this Regulation.
+- 5. The Commission, when drawing up the delegated acts referred to in paragraph 1, shall take into account in particular relevant evaluations, assessments or reports drawn up by international organisations and standard setters with competence in the field of preventing money laundering and combating terrorist financing. - 6.
+Where the identified specific and serious threat from the third country concerned amounts to a significant strategic deficiency, Article 29(4) shall apply and the delegated act referred to in paragraph 1 of this Article shall identify specific countermeasures as referred to in Article 29(5). - 7.
+Where the identified specific and serious threat from the third country concerned amounts to a compliance weakness, the delegated act referred to in paragraph 1 shall identify specific enhanced due diligence measures among those listed in Article 34(4), that obliged entities shall apply to mitigate risks related to business relationships or occasional transactions involving natural or legal persons from that third country. - 8.
+The Commission shall review the delegated acts referred to in paragraph 1 on a regular basis to ensure that the countermeasures referred to in paragraph 6 and enhanced due diligence measures referred to in paragraph 7 take account of the changes in the AML/CFT framework of the third country and are proportionate and adequate to the risks.

+- 9. The Commission may adopt, by means of an implementing act, the methodology for the identification of third countries pursuant to this Article.
+That implementing act shall set out, in particular: - (a) how the criteria referred to in paragraph 2 are assessed; - (b) the process for interaction with the third country under assessment; - (c) the process for involvement of Member States and AMLA in the identification of third countries posing a specific and serious threat to the Union's financial system.

+The implementing act referred to in the first subparagraph of this paragraph shall be adopted in accordance with the examination procedure referred to in Article 86(2).

-Guidelines on ML/TF risks, trends and methods
+Guidelines on money laundering and terrorist financing risks, trends and methods